-On this day in 1918, President Woodrow Wilson gives a speech before Congress in support of guaranteeing women the right to vote.
+On September 30, 1918, President Woodrow Wilson gives a speech before Congress in support of guaranteeing women the right to vote.
 Although the House of Representatives had approved a 19th constitutional amendment giving women suffrage, the Senate had yet to vote on the measure.

 Wilson’s stirring words on that day failed to drum up the necessary votes to pass the amendment.
 The bill died in the Senate and it would be another year before Congress finally passed the 19th amendment giving women the right to vote.